remp2020/crm-payments-module/README.md

 When implementing a gateway, we recommend extending [`Crm\PaymentsModule\Gateways\GatewayAbstract`](./extensions/payments-module/src/model/Gateway/GatewayAbstract.php) to avoid implementing parts which are always similar and would cause code duplication.

-Once you have your implementation ready, you need to register it into the application's configuration:
+Once you have your implementation ready, you need to seed it into the database from within seeder in your own module (see [PaymentGatewaysSeeder](extensions/payments-module/src/seeders/PaymentGatewaysSeeder.php) as an example) and register it into the application's configuration:

 ```neon
 services: